aduffy70/Crepidomanes_GBS_manuscript/Crepidomanes_GBS_manuscript_figures.md

 ![](Figures/Structure_plots-Mixed_unfiltered_vs_filtered-K5.png)

 __Figure 8__ - Results of Structure analyses for the subset of the data including only samples assigned as _C. intricatum_ without non-_Crepidomanes_ loci.
-Results shown are from the best of 20 runs at K=2 and K=6.
+Results shown are from the best of 20 runs at K=2.
+NOTE- Drop the K=6 part of the figure

 ![](Figures/Structure_plots-Crep_filtered-K2_and_K6.png)